LADY IN THE PEW

 Or maybe it did, and he just didn’t want to admit what.

-The spot on his cheek looked worse today.
-Redder.
-Slightly raised, like it was thinking about becoming something.
-He dabbed a little more concealer over it — a trick he’d picked up from an ex who swore by “blurring imperfections.”
+The spot on his cheek looked worse.
+Black.
+Slightly raised, hardening into a scab.
+He dabbed a little more concealer over it—a trick he’d picked up from an ex who swore by “blurring imperfections.”
 He could still feel it underneath.
 Hot.
 Tight.

-He set out the sign-in sheet and the little cups of complimentary coffee, the whole time aware of the throb under his skin.
+He set out the sign-in sheet and the complimentary bottles of water, the whole time aware of the throb under his skin.
 People came in twos and threes, doing that polite real estate dance where they pretended to care about crown molding and you pretended you weren’t imagining them calculating the price-per-square-foot against their savings account.

 A young couple came in first, late twenties, probably just married.
-The wife kept looking at his cheek when she thought he wasn’t noticing, her eyes darting there like moths to a flame.
-Her husband was worse — not subtle at all.
+The wife kept looking at his cheek when she thought he wasn’t noticing, her eyes darting there like ball bearings to a magnet.
+Her husband was worse—not subtle at all.
 At one point, while Keith was talking about the HOA fees, the man’s gaze stuck to the spot like a thumbprint on glass.

 By the time they left, Keith’s smile felt like something stapled on.